The typical mammals

 6. Blue jewels

-7. A list of strange mammals wouldn’t be complete without this one
+7. A list of weird mammals wouldn’t be complete without this one

 8. Immune to rabies and rattlesnake venom